Mars, Morning Coffee and Our Nimble Brains: Try this at home!

 If your are experiencing a rough moment and a glimmer of gratitude doesn’t reveal itself to you, don’t be too concerned and try again later.

 If you feel the riches that grace your life and know of someone(s) who might be in a place of pain, loss or suffering, try reaching out to them or simply showing up with something that they might be needing whether that be an item, a donation, an offer of help, a listening ear, food or something else.

 This all might sound ridiculously obvious but it is often the obvious that gets lost when we are mired in our ruminative mind.
 And, you probably already know this, but a ruminative mind is very different from a self-reflective mind.
 A self- reflective mind is on its way to cultivating insight, honesty and more clarity.
-A ruminative mind is more akin to a daydreamy self-referential looping of thoughts and emotional reactivities that keep up stuck.
+A ruminative mind is more akin to a daydreamy self-referential looping of thoughts and emotional reactivities that keep up stuck and constricted.

 My gratitude practice has produced a kind of exponential growth phenomenon because heartfelt gratitude begets more heartfelt gratitude.
 No rocket science here [rocket science blows me away as we just landed the Perseverance Rover vehicle on Mars two days before I am writing this but I digress ,as I am prone to do] just a lot of common sense and some understanding of our human minds and their tendency to scan for problems.
 While scanning for problems, both internal and external, has a strong and essential evolutionary function, our habitual scanning for the negative threat biases winds up appropriating a lot of our attention which then serves to strengthen the loop of negative threat bias.